isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 He came back at the end of the war.
 And this was a surprise to my grandmother.
 A surprise, and yet not a surprise, because she waited for him.
 He was gone all those years.
 Obviously there was no postcard from him.
 But she waited.
 I think it was just about three years.
 She never remarried.
 She kind of, I guess, had this hope that he would come back.
 So it was a surprise.
 And yet again, not a surprise.

 Jimmy  <br>
 The war ended in August 1945.
-So he must have come back...
+So he must have come back.

 Shirlene   <br>
 Towards the end maybe.
-Again, these dates...
+Again, these dates.
 We don't have a confirmation of the dates when he came back.
 No one kept records at that time.
 Many of the rōmushas actually couldn't find their way home after the war.
 And my grandfather was just very lucky.
 He managed to find his own way home through the help of a British military officer called Major Pink.
 He was somebody my grandfather knew back in Singapore.
 I'm not sure how, but maybe through his military volunteer service in the British military before the war.
 And these are all stories that I've heard from my uncle.
 So I've tried looking for this Major Pink, but I can't be certain who he is.
 There is a British military officer called Pierrepont, Cyril Pierrepont, who was also called Pink, but I can't be sure whether it's the same person.
 A lot of it is speculation on my part.

 Jimmy  <br>
 What did your grandfather do when he was in Thailand?